Samurai Jack: Comics

-In February 2013, IDW Publishing announced a partnership with Cartoon Network to produce comics based on its properties.
-Samurai Jack was one of the titles announced to be published.
+In February 2013, IDW Publishing announced a partnership with Cartoon Network to produce comics based on its properties, and Samurai Jack was one of the titles announced to be published.
 It was further announced at WonderCon 2013 that the first issue of Samurai Jack would debut in October 2013.
 The first comic in the series was released on October 23, 2013.
-The final issue came out in May 2015.
+The final issue was released in May 2015.
 On October 25, 2016, IDW re-released all of the issues in a compilation entitled "Tales of a Wandering Warrior".
 Tartakovsky does not consider the comics part of the story of Jack.

-Jack also appeared in multiple issues of DC Comics' anthology comic series Cartoon Network Action Pack, which ran from July 2006 to April 2012.
+Jack also appeared in multiple issues of DC Comics' anthology comic series Cartoon Network Action Pack, which ran from May 10, 2006, to March 14, 2012.